apache/doris/docs/en/getting-started/basic-usage.md

 `SHOW LOAD WHERE LABLE = "table1_20170708";`

-In the return result, FINISHED in the `State'field indicates that the import was successful.
+In the return result, FINISHED in the `State` field indicates that the import was successful.

 For more instructions on `SHOW LOAD`, see` HELP SHOW LOAD; `